guillermooo/sublime-undocs/source/extensibility/completions.rst

 .. note::

-   Word completions from the buffer can be disabled exlicitly from a completions event hook.
+   Completions sourced from words in the buffer can be suppressed explicitly from an ``on_query_completions`` event hook.